lm3nitro/Projects/DDoS/DDOS Attack.md

 ## Mitigation:

-In order to mitigate these attacks, I installed the Anti-DDOS Guardian on the Win 7 VM.
+In order to mitigate these types of attacks, I installed the Anti-DDOS Guardian on the Win 7 VM.

 ![Pasted image 20240505170626](https://github.com/lm3nitro/Projects/assets/55665256/2a10b2bf-8ff9-407e-aec7-6800d7a62040)